suitenumerique/conversations/README.md

 You can test Conversations on your browser by visiting this => TBD

-### Run Docs locally
+### Run Conversations locally

-> ⚠️ The methods described below for running Docs locally is **for testing purposes only**.
-It is based on building Docs using [Minio](https://min.io/) as an S3-compatible storage solution.
-Of course you can choose any S3-compatible storage solution.
+> ⚠️ The methods described below for running Conversations locally is **for testing purposes only**.
+> It is based on building Conversations using [Minio](https://min.io/) as an S3-compatible storage solution.
+> Of course you can choose any S3-compatible storage solution.

 **Prerequisite**